 The ability to navigate accurately is the most important skill for anyone heading into the mountains.
 In the Rockies the weather and visibility can change rapidly, making it especially important for hikers and mountain users to be able to navigate effectively even in limited visibility.

-Meet at the Yamnuska Mountain Adventures office at 8:30am.
+Meet at the Yamnuska Mountain Adventures office at 8:30 am.
 Coffee and tea will be available.
-There will be an short introduction, discussion of goals and objectives and then an explanation of hazards and risks.
+There will be a short introduction, discussion of goals and objectives and then an explanation of hazards and risks.

 Goals and Objectives: